onekiloparsec/vue-apple-maps/README.md

 VITE_APP_APPLEMAPS_TOKEN=<your token>
 ```

-Then, in your Vue3 app, install the plugin:
+Then, in your Vue3 app, install the plugin (not the plural, the plugin
+being named like the lib):

 ``` js
 import { createApp } from 'vue'